Louisiana bar exam information

 The MPRE is scored on a scale that ranges from 50 to 100.
 Louisiana requires a minimum-passing MPRE score of 80.

-Below is a list of useful information for Louisiana bar examinees:
+Below is a list of frequently asked questions (FAQs) that provides helpful information to Louisiana bar examinees.

 The Louisiana bar exam is a three-day exam and is offered twice a year.
-The February 2019 exam will take place on February 25, February 27, and March 1.
-The July 2019 exam will take place on July 22, July 24, and July 26.
+The February 2023 exam will take place on February 13, February 15, and February 17.
+The July 2023 will take place on July 24, July 26, and July 28.
 The Louisiana bar exam is typically administered in New Orleans.
-For more information on dates and locations, please see the Louisiana Supreme Court Committee on Bar Admissions' website.
+For updated information on dates and locations, please see the Louisiana Supreme Court Committee on Bar Admissions' website.

-The regular deadline for registering for the February 2019 bar exam in Louisiana is November 1, 2018.
-The regular deadline for the July 2019 exam is February 1, 2019.
-For more details on these deadlines, please see the Louisiana Supreme Court Committee on Bar Admissions' website.
+The regular deadline for the February 2024 exam was November 2, 2023.
+The regular deadline for registering for the July 2024 bar exam in Louisiana is February 1, 2024.
+For the latest deadline updates, please see the Louisiana Supreme Court Committee on Bar Admissions' website.

-The regular application fee for the Louisiana bar exam is $875.
+The regular application fee for the Louisiana bar exam is $975 for first time applicants.
 For more details on fees, visit the Louisiana Supreme Court Committee on Bar Admissions' website.

 February bar examination results are available approximately five to six weeks after administration of the exam.
 July bar examination results are available approximately eight to nine weeks after administration of the exam.
 Results are posted publicly on the Louisiana Supreme Court's website.